reportportal/docs/src/md/src/TipsAndTricks/MigrationIssue.md

 Minio files are used during migration to change integration passwords encryption.
 Files in Minio may be corrupted and deleted somehow before migration during Reportportal usage.

-Removing existed integrations from db before deploying will help.
-Creation of new integration will use a new ecryption type.
+Removing existing integrations from db before deploying can help.
+Creation of a new integration will use a new encryption type.

-1. Execute the next script in database to remove existed integrations before deploy:
+1. Execute the next script in database to remove existing integrations before deploy:

 ```sql
 DELETE FROM integration WHERE type IN (SELECT id FROM integration_type WHERE name IN ('email', 'jira', 'ldap', 'ad'));